 - Website: katiedukeonline.com

-- Description: As an OG nurse influencer, Duke embodies the notion “nurses can do anything.”
-Not only is she the first nurse to create a collaborative scrub line, Duke is a podcaster, speaker, and content creator.
+- Description: As a pioneer of nurse influencers, Duke embodies the notion “nurses can do anything.”
+Not only is she the first nurse to create a collaborative scrub line, Duke is a podcaster, speaker, and content creator who’s been featured in Forbes and Entrepreneur.
 Her Instagram page advocates for nurses through a message of body positivity and self-love.
-On this page, you’ll get a glimpse into Duke’s life through posts about her NP career, love of travel and food, and even conversations about her own health.
+On her account, you’ll get a glimpse into Duke’s life through posts about her NP career, love of travel and food, and even conversations about her own health.

 11. Whole Life Nurse